Axion Clouds around Neutron Stars: Introduction

-In this article, we show that the mere existence of an axion with a mass in the range $10^{-9} \, {\rm eV} \lesssim m_a \lesssim 10^{-4} \, {\rm eV}$ leads to the generic prediction that all neutron stars are surrounded by extremely dense clouds of axions.
-This is a direct consequence of the fact that iterative bursts of $e^\pm$ pair production taking place in the polar caps of active neutron stars induce a quasi-periodic dynamical screening of $\vec{E} \cdot \vec{B}$, which enters as a source term in the axion's equation of motion (here $\vec{E}$ and $\vec{B}$ are the electric- and magnetic field supported by the neutron star).
+In this article, we show that the mere existence of an axion with a mass in the range $10^{-9} \, {\rm eV} \lesssim m_a \lesssim 10^{-4} \, {\rm eV}$ leads to the generic prediction that all neutron stars are surrounded by extremely dense clouds of axions -- this statement does not require axions to contribute to the dark matter density of the Universe, and remains valid even for very feebly coupled axions, including the QCD axion.
+This is a direct consequence of the fact that iterative bursts of $e^\pm$ pair production taking place in the polar caps of active neutron stars induce a quasiperiodic dynamical screening of $\vec{E} \cdot \vec{B}$, which enters as a source term in the axion's equation of motion (here $\vec{E}$ and $\vec{B}$ are the electric and magnetic field supported by the neutron star).
 Ref.~\cite{Noordhuis:2022ljw} recently investigated the observable consequences arising from the high-energy part of the sourced axion population (\ie the part which escapes the magnetosphere), showing that these axions can give rise to a substantial broadband radio flux.
 However, not all of the produced axions escape.
-For axion masses roughly in the $\MHz - \GHz$ range, a large fraction of injected energy will go directly into axions that are instead gravitationally confined to the neutron star.
+For axion masses roughly in the megahertz to gigahertz range, a large fraction of injected energy will go directly into axions that are instead gravitationally confined to the neutron star.
 Owing to their feeble interactions, these particles cannot efficiently dissipate energy, and will therefore accumulate on astrophysical timescales.
-Importantly, the enormous densities realized in these environments allow one to overcome the traditional challenges associated with detecting feebly interacting particles; as such, the existence of dense axion fields around neutron stars will not only have a profound impact on existing indirect axion searches (such as those in~\cite{battye2021robust,Foster:2022fxn, Noordhuis:2022ljw,Battye:2023oac}), but will also open a new regime of axion phenomenology that carries enormous discovery potential.
+Importantly, the enormous densities realized in these environments allow one to overcome the traditional challenges associated with detecting feebly interacting particles; as such, the existence of dense axion fields around neutron stars will not only have a profound impact on existing indirect axion searches (such as those in~\cite{battye2021robust,Foster:2022fxn, Noordhuis:2022ljw,Battye:2023oac}), but will also open a new, cross-disciplinary regime of axion phenomenology that carries enormous discovery potential.